Heidi Mendoza

-Heidi Reyes Lloce-Mendoza (born November 3, 1962) is a Filipino auditor, Certified Public Accountant, and former civil servant known for her advocacy against corruption and promotion of good gevernance.
-She served as Under-Secretary-General of the United Nations Office of Internal Oversight Services (OIOS) from 2015 to 2019.
+Heidi Reyes Lloce-Mendoza (born November 3, 1962) is a Filipino auditor, Certified Public Accountant, and former civil servant known for her advocacy against corruption and for governance reforms.
 Mendoza previously served as one of the two commissioners of the Commission on Audit (COA) from 2011 to 2015, and was the agency's Officer in Charge (OIC) from February to March 2015.
+She later became the Under-Secretary-General of the United Nations Office of Internal Oversight Services (OIOS) from 2015 to 2019, becoming the first Filipino to hold that specific high-level position in the United Nations.

 Mendoza gained prominence as a whistleblower in the 2011 Armed Forces of the Philippines corruption scandal, exposing irregularities in military funds.
 She is the author of A Guide to Investigation & Common Procurement Fraud and Irregularities and has been recognized as a Yahoo!
 2011 Modern Day Hero.
 In 2025, she ran as an independent candidate for the Philippine Senate, securing over 8.7 million votes but placing 21st overall.